What is data management in cyber security?

 Protecting sensitive information

-• Regular audits of security protocols
+• Conducting regular audits of security protocols to identify and fix vulnerabilities.

-• Implementing data encryption tools
+• Implementing advanced data encryption tools for robust data protection.

-• Backing up data frequently
+• Backing up data frequently to ensure quick recovery in case of an incident.

 Complying with regulations